riga/order/README.rst

    :alt: License

-If you're designing a high-energy physics analysis (e.g. with data recorded with an `LHC <https://home.cern/topics/large-hadron-collider>`__ experiment at `CERN <http://home.cern>`__, manual bookkeeping of external data can get complicated quite fast. *order* provides a pythonic class collection that helps you structuring
+If you're designing a high-energy physics analysis (e.g. with data recorded by an `LHC <https://home.cern/topics/large-hadron-collider>`__ experiment at `CERN <http://home.cern>`__), manual bookkeeping of external data can get complicated quite fast. *order* provides a pythonic class collection that helps you structuring

 - analyses,
 - MC campaigns,